Marsgames/RaidLogs/README.md

 - More than 800 pages in one thread or even 1000 pages on 7 thread and 512 MB RAM and the Lambda reach the max timeout

 WCLPlayerDiscoverAggregator (player-finder-aggregator in git)
-1. The lambda is triggered every few hours through EventBridge scheduler
+1. The lambda is triggered at 8am every day through EventBridge scheduler
 2. If all discovery rule in the `discovery_schedules` collection are less than 24 hours (means we have scrapped all the players for the day) then it continue
 3. It loads data from the `discovers` mongo collection
 4. Push all the data loaded into the `wcl-discovered-players` SQS queue (same format than in mongo)